FudaWiki/fudawiki-files/hanafuda/games/sakura.md

 **The player with the highest score at the end of the round becomes dealer for the next round**.
 In the event of a tie, the player who was earliest in the turn order becomes the dealer.

-> What happens here when playing in teams?
-Does the winning team decide among themselves who will be the dealer next round?
+> **What happens here when playing in teams?
+Does the winning team decide among themselves who will be the dealer next round?**
-{.is-info}
+{.is-warning}

 # End of Game
 The game ends after the agreed-upon number of rounds has been played.
 At this point, the player (or team) with the highest total score is the winner.